johirhaquedipok/GitHub-Commands/README.md

 =================================================
 delete git branch from the remote repository
 =================================================

-git branch --all (will show you the branhes that are in remote repository)
+This command will show you the branhes that are in remote repository

+git branch --all

-git push origin --delete <branch_name_you_want_to_delete> (will delete the branch from the remote repository )
+After git branch --all command you will see the branches from the remote repository and you can delete the branch with below command

+git push origin --delete <branch_name_you_want_to_delete>